SeekNet: Improved Human Instance Segmentation and Tracking via Reinforcement Learning Based Optimized Robot Relocation: Introduction

-We propose {\algoname}to overcome such shortcomings with an ability to track dynamic objects and achieve embodied recognition tasks.
+We propose {\algoname} to overcome such shortcomings with an ability to track dynamic objects and achieve embodied recognition tasks as depicted in figure \ref{fig:Emotion}.
 Since object detection is a vast topic and targeted algorithms are required to address the many sub-groups (or classes) under object detection, we mainly focus on embodied recognition for social robots.
-We test our algorithm on a social robot, and since social robots primarily interact with dynamic humans in the environment, we designed an embodied recognition system that targets humans in the environment.
-To this end, our \textbf{main contributions} are: \begin{itemize} \item We present a novel approach to perform the amodal segmentation of humans in a crowded environment and track them further. \item We provide an improved robot navigation system, based on policy networks, that explores a predefined environment to track the humans in it. \item We demonstrate an application with our {\algoname} to improve the pre-screening algorithms aimed at COVID-19 detection, which is currently a global pandemic. \end{itemize}
+We tested our algorithm on a social robot, and since social robots primarily interact with dynamic humans in the environment, we designed an embodied recognition system that targets humans in the environment.
+To this end, our \textbf{main contributions} are: \begin{itemize} \item We present a novel approach to perform the amodal segmentation of humans in a crowded environment and track them further. \item We provide an improved multi-robot navigation system based on policy networks that can explore a predefined environment to track the humans in it. \item Our approach can be used for Environmental Marker Monitoring for airborne diseases.
+We demonstrate an application with our {\algoname} to improve the pre-screening algorithms aimed at airborne disease detection, though our approach can be used in areas like hospitals, public places, etc. \end{itemize}

-COVID-19 or Coronavirus cases have spiked across the world.
-To slow the spread of COVID-19, the CDC (Centers for Disease Control and Prevention) in the US and WHO (World Health Organization) are encouraging people to practice self-quarantine if they symptoms of COVID-19 to slow down the outbreak to reduce the chance of infection among high-risk populations to reduce the burden on the health care system.
-Even with an aggressive testing process, it is not practical to frequently get tested at a required rate.
-Hence, it will be highly helpful if fast pre-screening becomes available to identify potential COVID-19 carriers.

-Many contactless methods use a variety of sensors for pre-screening COVID-19 symptoms.
-We employ social robots in indoor environment to achieve higher confidence during the COVID-19 screening process, ensure better coverage and higher screening frequency.
-Furthermore, rather than relying on one modality, we fuse multiple modalities to simultaneously measure the vital signs, like body temperature, respiratory rate, heart rate, etc., to improve the screening accuracy.

-The paper is organized as follows: Section 2 presents related work, section 3 gives an overview of of our pipeline, section 4 describes each stage of our pipeline in detail, and finally in section 5 we evaluate theoretical and practical results of our work.
+The paper is organized as follows: Section 2 presents related work, section 3 gives an overview of our pipeline, section 4 describes each stage of our pipeline in detail, and finally, in section 5, we evaluate the theoretical and practical results of our work.